alessandrorepola/floss/docs/EXAMPLE_CONTRIBUTION_GUIDE.md

 - Look at existing examples for inspiration
 - Reach out to maintainers for guidance

-Thank you for contributing to PyFault's educational mission!
+Thank you for contributing to floss's educational mission!